Ditchling Beacon: East Sussex County Top

 I'd first bagged bagged Ditchling Beacon in 2012 as a drive by on the way back from Devil's Dyke.
 There's free parking near the summit so it's easy to reach.
 I'd also had a few close passes while on the BHF London To Brighton Cycle Ride which goes up and over the hill on Ditchling Road.

 It wasn't until my South Downs Way cycle ride that I felt that I'd properly bagged it.
-The early morning slog up the hill from Ditchling Village made me feel like I'd earnt it.
+The early morning slog up the hill from Ditchling Village made me feel like I'd earned it.
 The long views on a clear spring morning made it worth the effort too.